Budapestby VisitCity Guides

 Margaret Island's Musical Fountain delights young children with free daily water shows

-Check out the island's big playgrounds, especially the main one near Margaret Bridge.
-It has equipment for different ages with swings, slides, and climbing stuff.
-The smaller Eco-Playground near Árpád Bridge has nature-inspired equipment that's great for balance and coordination for kids 0-6.
+Explore the island's expansive playgrounds, particularly the main playground near the Margaret Bridge, which caters to wide age ranges with swings, slides, and climbing frames.
+The smaller Eco-Playground near the Árpád Bridge end offers nature-inspired equipment designed to enhance balance and coordination for children aged 0-6.

 Children wearing safety goggles conducting colorful science experiments with test tubes and beakers